Regina Hall, Amy Schumer, Wanda Sykes to host 94th Academy Awards - NewsBreak

 The Academy is undoubtedly hoping its hosts can bring new eyeballs to the show, too.
 The 2021 telecast attracted only around 10 million viewers — or less than half the number of people who watched the show in 2020, which was already the least-watched Oscars in history.

 The producers of the 2021 ceremony strayed far from convention too, hosting the ceremony at Union Station in Los Angeles with a smaller audience and arranging to announce the best picture winner before either of the lead acting categories.
-The show also had no host, like the two ceremonies preceding it.You’ll never guess how little the Oscar statuette is worth
+The show also had no host, like the two ceremonies preceding it.Coach turns back the clock with NYFW Fall-Winter collection

 This year’s Oscars, to be held at the Dolby Theater in Hollywood, will take place on March 27.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.